 - Hot flushes

 Testosterone deficiency may often be overlooked as a cause for many of the above adult symptoms.
-If you are concerned about any of these symptoms, please consult your doctor at Southgate Medical.
+If you are concerned about any of these symptoms, please consult your doctor, especially if you start to suffer from blurry vision, hearing loss, or any other neurological symptom.

-If Testosterone deficiency is diagnosed, it can be treated with testosterone hormone replacement therapy.
+If Testosterone deficiency is diagnosed, it can be treated with testosterone hormone replacement therapy or GAINSWave.
 Testosterone therapy usually continues for life and will need to be reviewed regularly by your doctor.
+C

 Southgate Medical Centre